RSI Indicator Divergence Trading Setups

 How Do You spot divergence

-In order to spot this divergence setup we check for the following:
+In order to identify this divergence setup we check for the following:

 HH=Higher High- two highs but the last one is higher